dhiway/cord.js/README.md

 yarn
 ```

-Note that **before you see your changes from the SDK, you have to build it**, by executing a `build`:
+Note that **before you see your changes from the SDK, you have to build it** by executing a `build`:

 ```
 yarn build